Color Blocked Stripes Blanket Free Crochet Pattern

 The colors go so well together and are a pretty neutral color palette, which is just my taste!
 The color combinations are endless, so feel free to make this blanket in any color palette you can imagine!

-Ready to learn how to crochet a simple blanket?
+Are you ready to learn how to crochet a simple blanket?
 If the answer is yes, then follow along with the free crochet pattern below to begin making your very own striped blanket!

 Free Simple Crochet Blanket Pattern